IGPenguin/mobile-toolkit/README.md

 ### abounds
 * Toggle **layout bounds visibility**
 * App restart may be necessary on lower APIs

 ### aweb
 * Open link passed as argument in web browser

 ### aoptions
-* Open system settings app
+* Open system settings on a specific activity
-* You can choose target activity
+* You can choose from quick presets
   * Developer settings
   * Locale settings
+	* Date & time
   * Wifi settings
+	* Storage management
   * Power usage

-### aemulator
-* Start any of your installed Android emulators
+	* Root settings activity
+* Or you can choose from exhaustive list of all available options

 ### aloremipsum
 * Insert long text into focused field
 * Useful for testing layouts

+### aemulator
+* Start any of your installed Android emulators

+### acamera
+* Start camera application

 ## Application management